Bangor University - North Wales Clinical Psychology Programme

 Clinical assignments

-- You will complete a report of clinical activity (RCA) relating to your Foundations of Assessment, Formulation and Intervention placement.
+- You will write a report of clinical activity (RCA) related to work undertaken in your Foundations of Assessment, Formulation and Intervention placement.

-- You complete a report of clinical activity (RCA) relating to your Intervention I placement
+- You complete a report of clinical activity (RCA) relating to your work during your Intervention I placement.

-- You complete two RCAs from your longer Intervention II placement, one where you formulate a piece of work from two different theoretical or therapeutic approaches and a second where you will orally present one other of your clinical pieces of works.
+- You complete two RCAs from your longer Intervention II placement, one where you formulate a piece of work from two different theoretical or therapeutic approaches and a second where you will orally present one of the other pieces of your clinical work.

-- You need to submit a recording of a session where you used CBT, which is rated using the CTS-R, or other relevant assessment tools.
+- One of the RCAs has to be a CBT-RCA.
+Alongside this, you also need to submit a recording of a session where you used CBT, which is rated using the CTS-R, or other relevant assessment tools.

 c) Research